JasonJWilliamsNY/science_institute_2019_materials/class_notes/notes_11_26.md

 In this virtual class, we will explore the idea of ethics as it relates to our work in the lab.

-###Homework
+### Homework
-Answer pre- lecture questions/Vocabulary and complete the short essay.
+Answer pre- lecture questions/Vocabulary

 **Time:** Including viewing the lectures, listening activities, questions, and reading, this should require 60-120 minutes of time.
 Think about doing most of this during the time of our normal class.